Kmoto333/passcode-creator-privacy/README.md

 PassCode Creator uses the following third-party services:

-- Google AdMob (advertising)
+- **Google AdMob** — advertising (free version only)
+- **Apple StoreKit** — in-app purchase processing

-These services may collect data in accordance with their own privacy policies.
+These services operate under their own privacy policies.

 ---

-## Data Storage

-PassCode Creator does not store any passwords, personal data, or account information on external servers.

-All saved passwords and password history remain on the user's device only.

----

 ## Children's Privacy

-PassCode Creator does not knowingly collect personal information from children.
+PassCode Creator does not knowingly collect personal information from children under the age of 13.

 ---

 ## Changes to This Policy

 This privacy policy may be updated occasionally.
-Updates will be reflected on this page.
+Updates will be reflected on this page with a revised date.

 ---

-## Support
+## Contact

-For support or questions about the app, please visit:
+For support or questions:
+tkmotrikkmoto333@gmail.com

 https://kmoto333.github.io/passcode-creator-support/